Killing of Ramapiram Kannickaisparry: Later life of Nadasan

 On the same day of his acquittal and release, Nadasan Chandra Secharan returned to his home in Yishun, and he reunited with his three children and wife, the latter who had long forgiven him for the affair.
 Several siblings and relatives of Nadasan from Singapore, India and Malaysia were also present.
 Nadasan was also allowed to go back to the Seletar Country Club to resume his original job as a mechanic, and he decided to move on with his life after putting the horrors of receiving the death sentence and affair behind him.
 According to his former lawyer Subhas Anandan, who maintained regular contact with him and occasionally met him at the temple (up until his death in 2015), Nadasan was still living well with his family and reconciled with them.

+At one point in his life after his acquittal, Nadasan became a taxi driver.
+In February 2012, 15 years after he escaped the death penalty, it was reported that Nadasan was a victim of assault at a supermarket in Yishun, when he was battered up by a Filipino waiter who accused him of cutting the queue; Nadasan had forgotten about a bottle of jam and had left the queue to retrieve it before his return, but his explanation was not accepted by the perpetrator and the perpetrator's wife.
+The 31-year-old Filipino, Benedict Policarpio Cortez, was found guilty and sentenced to one month of imprisonment for the assault, and he was also ordered to compensate Nadasan for his injuries (including a fractured jaw), which caused Nadasan to be warded for four days at Khoo Teck Puat Hospital.

 In the media

 Singaporean crime show True Files re-enacted the case and first aired the re-enactment as the seventh episode of the show's third season on 6 December 2004.
 Although Nadasan declined the production team's offer to interview him on camera, he said through his lawyer (who was interviewed in the episode) that he wanted to put everything behind him and move on with his life.
 Subhas also revealed he heard about Nadasan's job promotion during their last meeting and even added his feelings over the case.
 The names of Nadasan, Ramapiram and anyone related to the case were changed to protect their respective privacies.

 The case of Nadasan's trial became one of the notable cases taken by Subhas Anandan, who wrote about the case in his memoir, The Best I Could.
 It was re-adapted into a television series in 2014 and Nadasan's case was re-enacted as the fifth episode of the show's first season.